Bambu-Research-Group/RFID-Tag-Guide/README.md

 ## Hacking a Bambu Lab Tag and readout of its data

 We document here the most simple approach to get all required A-Keys and the data of the tag.
-The easiest way is to use the `fm11rf08s` script included in the Proxmark3 software.
+The easiest way is to derive the keys using the Python script in this repository.

 ### Deriving the keys